dhana0123/bellu__kart/replit.md

 ## Overview

 This is a full-stack e-commerce application for a 10-minute delivery service called "Bellu".
 The application allows users to browse products across categories (wellness, skincare, electronics), add items to cart, and place orders with various payment methods.
-It's built with React frontend, Express backend, and uses PostgreSQL with Drizzle ORM for data persistence.
+It's built with React frontend, Express backend, and uses in-memory storage for data persistence.
+The design features modern purple gradient buttons (#4D43FE) optimized for both desktop and mobile experiences.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Primary color preference: #4D43FE (modern purple gradient for buttons and cards) Design approach: Modern responsive design optimized for both desktop and mobile

 ## System Architecture